 You’ll pay the price if you’re late on either filing or payment.

-Late filing is pretty much what it sounds like: you don’t file your taxes by Tax Day, which is April 15 (usually; it’s actually April 18 in 2016).
+Late filing is pretty much what it sounds like: you don’t file your taxes by Tax Day, which is April 15 (barring tax day falling on a holiday/weekend).

 A failure-to-file penalty will cost you an additional 5% of the tax you owe every month you don’t file, up to 25%.
 However, if you file late because of fraud, the penalty is 15% each month up to 75%.
 Like I said, there can be a big (and costly!) difference between negligence and fraud.